What is the Baader-Meinhof Phenomenon?

 How to Battle the Baader-Meinhof Phenomenon in the Boardroom

-1. Keep Your Board Up-to-Date
+1. Keep the Board Up to Date

 2. Set Clear Business Goals and Objectives

-3. Providing Your Board with Hard Data
+3. Provide the Board with Hard Data

 About The Author